Dog and Owner Trail Etiquette

 Not everyone that is out on the trails enjoys the company of a dog.
 Some hikers may be scared of dogs, have allergies, or just do not care for dogs.
 An unfamiliar barking dog running at a hiker can be terrifying.
 When your pet frightens a hiker, be aware that the situation may escalate as the hiker may react in a way that frightens your pet and injuries may result.
 To prevent problems when approaching other hikers, bikers or horses on the trail, always leash your dog or call the dogs over and step aside and let the hikers pass.

-As you come up on fellow hikers with dogs, especially leashed dogs that are excited, give the owners a moment to get the dogs under control.
+As you come upon fellow hikers with dogs, especially leashed dogs that are excited, give the owners a moment to get the dogs under control.
 Dogs on retractable leashes can become more excited when the owners are pulling to shorten the leash.
-The more the dog is pulled backwards, the more they want to pull forward to signal that something is happening.
+The more the dog is pulled backward, the more they want to pull forward to signal that something is happening.
 By giving the owners a moment to gain control over the dogs, it allows for a less stressful situation when passing.
 If both parties of dogs are friendly with other dogs, let them approach and have a sniff before continuing on.

 Interesting fact: A dog’s flight distance is 7 feet.
 In nature, dogs approach in a curved path and sniff at the hind end of the other dog.
 Head-on approaches and meetings are “rude,” can be intimidating and even threatening to dogs.
 Letting dogs meet in a more natural way is recommended.

 Some owners are working with dogs on training while on the trails.
 By giving them a moment to gain control over the situation, it allows them to have their dog sit and stay with positive reinforcement before the passing hiker approaches.